ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 | March | $984.58 | ~€850 |
 | **Grand total** | **~$1,081** | **~€932** |

-We had set a rough budget of €200, but the Wikidata-truthy run significantly exceeded that, which is why the cost story is worth telling explicitly and is of importance when trying to answer the question asked in this project.
+I had set a rough budget of €200, but the Wikidata-truthy run significantly exceeded that, which is why the cost story is worth telling explicitly and is of importance when trying to answer the question asked in this project.

 ---

-## What we found and what it means
+## What I found and what it means

 Across both datasets, all four systems, and every variant of the methodology experiments, the results tell a consistent story.